stampit-org/stampit/ADVANCED_EXAMPLES.md

 const throwingUser = UserWithValidation({user: {name: 'john', password: ''}});
 throwingUser.authorize(); // will throw an error because password is absent
 ```
 Will print `Authorised: true` and then an error stack.
-The code throws error because password is missing.
+The code throws an error because the password is missing.

 You can replace `joi` validation logic with
 [strummer](https://www.npmjs.com/package/strummer) or